Codecademy/docs/content/css/concepts/filter-functions/terms/contrast/contrast.md

 ---
-Title: 'contrast()'
+Title: "contrast()"
-Description: 'Defines the contrast on an element.'
+Description: "Defines the contrast on an element."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Images'
+  - "Images"
-  - 'Functions'
+  - "Functions"
-  - 'Colors'
+  - "Colors"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 Defines the contrast on an element.